Crowdedlight/Crows-Electronic-Warfare/wiki/spectrum/tracking/notes-taking.md

   - **Shift**
   - **Alt**

 To change the controls edit the CBA key bindings under `Controls > Configure Addons > Crows Electronic Warfare` (search for the term *Spectrum Autoline* there).
+There is also an option for "Start Deviation" that controls how precise the autoline is.
+If there is a high deviation, then it is more likely that the point the line is going towards is not excatly where the signal is.
+This was added as a way to control how strong a tool the autoline and avoid just being able to spam the autoline and knowing exactly where the signal is.